What is an SEM Campaign?

 What Is PPC?

-With PPC, you pay a small amount of money every time someone clicks onto your ad.
-Then they will be directed to the webpage of your choice.
+PPC is the ability to pay a small amount of money every time someone clicks onto your ad.
+In turn, they will be directed to the webpage of your choice.

 Your ad will only show up for people who search for the terms that you choose.
 And that’s the beauty of the whole thing.